-Between September 2014 and August 2015, the Academic Affairs Ombudsperson made 108 individual contacts based on invitations and solicitations.
-The majority of visits were academic department meetings (62%), new faculty (30%), and other (8%), which includes staff offices within Academic Affairs, Business Affairs, and Student Affairs.
-During the 2014-2015 academic year, the AA Ombudsperson did not visit with governing councils of the university.
+Between September 2015 and August 2016, the Academic Affairs Ombudsperson engaged in minimal area contacts.
+In collaboration with the Associate Dean of Students, the majority of visits were academic advising meetings (68%).
+These were facilitated visits.
+Other visitations included new faculty (21%), and other (11%) offices within Academic Affairs, Business Affairs, and Student Affairs.
+During the 2015-2016 academic year, the AA Ombudsperson did not visit with governing councils of the University.
 The office will revisit these areas in the future if necessary or as changes warrant.